You know how to build. You know how to perform. Something else is running.

 And the pattern is still running.

 That's not failure.
 That's physics.
-You cannot reach below the Identity Line by working above it, no matter how hard, how long, or how skillfully you try.
+Effort applied above the line cannot reach what runs below it, no matter how hard, how long, or how skilfully it's applied.
 The tools were right.
 The level was wrong.

 What shifts when you see this clearly isn't motivation.
 It's something quieter and more useful: the end of self-blame.